aminought/firefox-second-sidebar/README.md

 # Second Sidebar for Firefox

-A Firefox userChrome.js script for adding a second sidebar with web panels like in Vivaldi/Floorp/Zen but better.
+A Firefox userChrome.js script for adding a second sidebar with web panels like in Vivaldi/Edge/Floorp/Zen but better.

 ![promo-rounded](https://github.com/user-attachments/assets/2eb261b0-0942-4c74-a8c9-087d7455bfbd)

 ## Motivation

-There are many forks of Firefox, but I prefer to continue using the original browser.
-However, I have also tried other browsers such as Vivaldi, Floorp and Zen.
-I also miss the feature of having a decent sidebar with web panels, which is why I decided to create my own version, with blackjack and hookers.
+I've tried various browsers, such as Vivaldi, Edge, Floorp, and Zen, and they all have one thing in common that I can't imagine using a browser without — the sidebar.
+Unfortunately, Firefox, which I feel most closely aligns with my needs in terms of spirit and functionality, has a rather unsatisfactory sidebar.
+Therefore, I decided to create another one myself, with blackjack and hookers!

 ## Demo